area9innovation/flow9/doc/devcontainer.md

 	vscode ➜ /workspaces/flow9 (master) $

-The workspace/flow9 folder is the same as your ~/prg/flow9 folder.
+The workspaces/flow9 folder is the same as your ~/prg/flow9 folder.

 ### Windows

 For Windows it is recommended to use the Ubuntu WSL on Windows.
 This is because the Linux filesystem is much faster.
 But it also works with the Windows file system.
 Create a sub folder:

-	c:\
+	c:
+	cd \
 	mkdir prg
 	cd prg
 	git clone https://github.com/area9innovation/flow9.git

 Start VS Code:

-	c:\
+	c:
 	cd \prg\flow9
 	code .